greg-raven/grus/_posts/2019-12-09-h-r-5038-amnesty-indentured-servitude.md

 **Importing Poverty --- Permanently**

 Because the sponsors of H.R.
 5038 clearly believe we have an unquenchable --- and permanent --- need for low-skill, low-wage foreign labor, the bill also creates a brand new pot of 40,000 green cards each year for aliens who worked in the H-2A program for 10 years or who are capable of working in non-seasonal agricultural jobs.
-Of course, they won’t be limited to working in agriculture, because once you get a green card, you can work in any job you can find.
+Of course, they won't be limited to working in agriculture, because once you get a green card, you can work in any job you can find.

 **No Worries: Mandatory E-Verify**

 In what appears to be an effort to placate folks who remember the results of the 1986 IRCA amnesty, the sponsors of H.R.
 5038 threw in mandatory use of E-Verify to insure that new hires

 are authorized to work in the United States---but ONLY for agricultural employers!
-The bill includes no provisions to reduce the flow of illegal immigration into the United States, but it does insure that they won’t be employed in agriculture.
+The bill includes no provisions to reduce the flow of illegal immigration into the United States, but it does insure that they won't be employed in agriculture.
 Instead, they will be competing with Americans and legal immigrants for jobs with unscrupulous employers in other industries where E-Verify use is not required.

 No more amnesties.
 Secure our borders.
 Evict those who should not be here.